jswny/dotfiles-old/README.md

 You can also pull [the latest version from Docker Hub](https://hub.docker.com/r/jswny/devbox) if you don't want to build it yourself.

 ## Philosophy
+- **Minimalism**
   - Minimal configuration where possible
+- **Filesystem Heirarchy**
   - Use the [XDG Base Directory Spec](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) where possible/reasonable
   - Accordingly, consume the existing XDG environment variable if possible or use a default set at the point of use, instead of relying on XDG variables being already set before the point of use.
   - See [this Arch Linux guide](https://wiki.archlinux.org/index.php/XDG_Base_Directory) for a good summary of which programs support XDG
+- **Operating Systems**
   - Support MacOS and Linux
   - Support Windows to some extent, but only through WSL.
 When WSL 2 is stable Windows support might be more feasable, but at the moment WSL 1 breaks Fish
+- **Errors**
-- Fail gracefully but try to warn when something is going wrong
+  - Fail gracefully wherever possible but try to warn when something is going wrong if it is potentially a problem
+  - Fail silently but gracefully for anticipated errors
+- **Colors**
+  - Use Solarized dark wherever possible due to its widespread support and ease on the eyes.
   - Use truecolor (hex colors) when possible, fallback to 256 colors, and only then fallback to ANSI colors.
+- **Packaging**
+  - Install packages with [Brew](https://brew.sh/).
+This provides the most up-to-date versions of packages.
+  - Install packages from source in `$PACKAGE_SOURCE_HOME` which defaults to `~/.local/src`.
+This doesn't include things like [Tmux Plugin Manager (TPM)](https://github.com/tmux-plugins/tpm) which install from source but manage themselves and have a dedicated installation location.
+- **Setup**
+  - Setup everything possible to setup for a command-line environment
+  - Don't setup anything which is not command-line (such as GUI programs, etc.).
+However, accomidating these if they exist is fine.
+- **Local Configuration**
+  - Provide local, machine-dependent configuration where necessary.
+  - Local configuration should only be used in the situation where a certain configuration is short-lived, or machine-dependent (applies to a single machine, **not** a single operating system)
+  - Local configuration should allow for these situations without the need to modify source-controlled files, so the repository can be kept clean and updated on a machine without affecting local configuration.

 ## Additional Files and Linking
 Most symlinks are automatically setup in the setup script.
 However, non-cross-platform utilities are not, and can be handled as shown below.